YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ASSERT, Assert failed xxxx line yyyy

 Run Time Error: An internal YottaDB consistency check failed.
-This error occurs only in some special versions of YottaDB/GT.M software.
+This error occurs only in some special versions of YottaDB software.

 Action: Report the entire incident context to your YottaDB support channel.